phpMussel/phpMussel/_docs/readme.en.md

 Where $VAR is the name of the PE variable to match against, HASH is the MD5 hash of that variable, SIZE is the total size of that variable and NAME is the name to cite for that signature.

 #### *COMPLEX EXTENDED SIGNATURES*
 Complex Extended signatures are rather different to the other types of signatures possible with phpMussel, in that what they are matching against is specified by the signatures themselves and they can match against multiple criteria.
-The match criterias are delimited by ";" and the match type and match data of each match criteria is delimited by ":" as so that format for these signatures tends to look a bit like:
+The match criteria are delimited by ";" and the match type and match data of each match criteria is delimited by ":" as so that format for these signatures tends to look a bit like:

 `$variable1:SOMEDATA;$variable2:SOMEDATA;SignatureName`